 A patient load of two million trans people is manageable.
 Furthermore, it could be turned into something really positive.
 All we need to do is set aside our prejudice and allow these people to get the treatment they need so that they can flourish as contributing members of society.
 Leaving them to flounder is not an option that will save money – it will simply lead to suffering and an even bigger cost implication to the NHS further down the line.

-Thanks to Colin D for sharing their work on Unsplash
+Photo by Colin D on Unsplash